 Beth’s great aunt suffered with Alzheimer’s and at that time not much was known about how to recognize it in the early stage or treat it.
 In her spare time, she enjoys scrapbooking, card making, going to Ranger games, and traveling.

 Misti Powell, Founder and Chief People Officer for Civitas Senior Living, is a passionate executive with more than 15 years of experience in senior living operations.
 With a focus in market development and customer service, Ms. Powell oversees the evolution of the organization’s policies and procedures, management of resident health services, staff education and culture implementation.
-Leading through her passion, Ms. Powell has developed employee engagement programs including a candidate-centric recruiting and onboarding experience, robust resident activities programming, company-wide wellness standards and a meaningful culture that is the heart of the Company.
-Prior to joining Civitas Senior Living from 2005, Misti held roles of increasing responsibility at the community level including marketing, Wellness Director and Executive Director for a local community in the Fort Worth area.
-It was during this time, while her husband was simultaneously serving as a consultant for other senior living groups, The Powell’s realized that they would make a greater impact in the senior living industry through ownership.
-Together in 2013 they formed Civitas Senior Living.
+Leading through her passion, Misti has developed employee engagement programs including a candidate-centric recruiting and onboarding experience, robust resident activities programming, company-wide wellness standards and a meaningful culture that is the heart of the Company.
+Prior to starting Civitas Senior Living, Misti held roles of increasing responsibility at the community level including marketing, Wellness Director and Executive Director for a local community in the Fort Worth area.
+It was during this time, while her husband was simultaneously serving as a consultant for other senior living groups, they realized that they would make a greater impact in the senior living industry through ownership.
+In 2013 Misti and her husband formed Civitas Senior Living.
 The Company currently owns and operates more than 40 communities nationwide with 15 additional communities in development.

 Linda worked as an RN in Assisted Living communities for 20 years.
 Since her retirement she has taught classes for assisted living managers across Texas.
 Because of her background in nursing, she is particularly interested in seeing nurses and other healthcare professionals graduate with an awareness and understanding of dementia so that they are better provide dementia-capable care.